kgdunn/pid-book/process-monitoring/process-monitoring.rst

 A :index:`Shewhart chart <pair: Shewhart chart; Process monitoring>`, named after Walter Shewhart from Bell Telephone and Western Electric, is to monitor that a process variable remains on target and within given upper and lower limits.
 It is a monitoring chart for *location*.
 It answers the question whether the variable's :index:`location <single: location (process monitoring)>` is stable over time.

-The defining characteristics are: a target, upper and lower control limits (UCL and LCL).
+The defining characteristics are: a target, upper and lower control limits (:index:`UCL <single: upper control limit>` and :index:`LCL <single: lower control limit`).
 These action limits are defined so that no action is required as long as the variable plotted remains within the limits.

 Derivation using theoretical parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~